paulhoux/Cinder-FFmpeg/README.md

-Cinder-Video
+Cinder-LibAV
 ================

-Cinder block for playing video using the FFmpeg and OpenAL libraries
+Cinder block for playing video using the Libavcodec and OpenAL libraries

-Included is the Windows distribution of FFmpeg (the version of November 25th, 2012) and OpenAL 1.1.
+Included is the Windows distribution of Libavcodec (the version of November 25th, 2012) and OpenAL 1.1.
 Please refer to the [FFmpeg website](http://www.ffmpeg.org/) for more information on licensing.
 As a special warning, it should be noted that FFmpeg is not available under any other licensing terms, especially not proprietary/commercial ones, not even in exchange for payment.

 #####Adding this block to Cinder